How to save big on SMS costs with WhatsApp in India? [2026]

 If you are engaging users on both SMS and WhatsApp, then here’s what you should know:

-By aligning message types with these updates, businesses can reduce their reliance on SMS and significantly lower overall communication expenses.
+By aligning message types with these pricing rules and using the active WhatsApp window intelligently, businesses can reduce their reliance on SMS and significantly lower overall communication expenses.

-This is a classic example of how SMS cost can be completely neutralised or eliminated for all the SMS that get triggered to the users where WhatsApp window is active.
+This is a classic example of how SMS cost can be completely neutralised or eliminated for all the SMS that get triggered to users where the WhatsApp customer service window is active.

 Let's understand this with a contextual example and numbers: